freenas/freenas-docs/userguide/sharing.rst

    Configuring a Fibre Channel Port

-This screen shows the status of each attached fibre channel port,
+This screen shows the status of each attached fibre channel port.
-where:

-* **Initiator:** indicates that the port is acting as a client and has access to any physically attached storage.

-* **Target:** indicates that clients are connecting to the specified target through this port.

-* **Disabled:** indicates that this fibre channel port is not in use.

 .. note:: The :guilabel:`Target` tab of :ref:`Reporting` provides
    Fibre Channel port bandwidth graphs.